euphorie/Euphorie/docs/api.rst

 +-------------------------+---------------+----------+--------------------------------+

-For risks with ann evalution option of ``calculated`` these extra fields are included:
+For risks with an evalution option of ``calculated`` these extra fields are included:

 +-------------------------+---------------+----------+--------------------------------+